FelixKoulischer/FBG_using_edm2/README.md

 This repository is a fork of the edm2 directory [1,2] (https://github.com/NVlabs/edm2/tree/main). <br>
 All credit for this repository is reserved to the owners <br>

-The main modification is the `generate_imges_FBG.py` file which is designed as a flexible placeholder for the `generate_images.py` file present in the original repository.
+The main modification is the `generate_images_FBG.py` file which is designed as a flexible placeholder for the `generate_images.py` file present in the original repository.
 A python script to compute the precision and recall values given the location of the imagenet test set is also given as `calculate_precision_recall.py`.
 Some files, unnecessary for this work, have also been removed from the original repository. <br>
+The small scale prompt dataset used in the context of T2I is also provided in `Various_complexity_prompt_dataset.csv`. <br>

 Currently the repository contains all the files required for the reproduction of the results in the context of class-conditional generation.
-A notebook compatible with Stable Diffusion will soon be added.
+A notebook compatible with Stable Diffusion will soon be added to reproduce the results in the context of T2I using the provided prompt dataset.

 ![Teaser image](./docs/Control_Diagram_FBG.jpg)